santhoshtr/nupuram/README.md

 Nupuram Malayalam Typeface
 ===========================

-A display typeface, inspired from the early Malayalam movie titles designs.
+A Malayalam typeface, inspired from the early Malayalam movie titles designs.
 The curves are fluid, bold and expressive,

 Nupuram is a variable font with Weight, Width, Slant and Softness axis.